James Kirsch is the Company’s Chairman of the Board. He is also the non-executive leader of the Office of the Chairman.

-Mr. Gallagher has commercial responsibility for all of Cliffs’ global businesses including its global strategic marketing function.
+Donald J. Gallagher was promoted to his position in January 2011, after having served as President of Cliffs’ North American business unit since 2007.
+In his current role, Mr. Gallagher has commercial responsibility for all of Cliffs’ global businesses including its global strategic marketing function.
+06.

-Mr. Tompkins joined Cliffs in May 2010, having previously been executive vice president and chief financial officer for RPM International Inc. Before joining RPM in 1996, he held various legal and executive positions with Reliance Electric Company and Exxon Corporation.
+Mr. Tompkins joined Cliffs in May 2010, having previously been executive vice president and chief financial officer for RPM International Inc., a NYSE-listed, global specialty chemical company.
+Prior to becoming RPM’s chief financial officer, Mr. Tompkins served as RPM’s chief administrative officer and senior vice president and general counsel.
+Before joining RPM in 1996, he held various legal and management positions with Cleveland-based Reliance Electric Company and Exxon Corporation in Houston, Texas.

 Mr. Paradie has had executive oversight for the internal and external accounting and reporting functions including SEC reporting and disclosures, as well as setting accounting and reporting policy.
 He was also responsible for managing control processes and procedures, along with planning and analysis for the company.
 Additionally, Mr. Paradie gained significant operational experience through serving as Senior Vice President and Assistant General Manager of Cliffs’ Michigan operations.

 Prior to joining Cliffs, Paradie was with international accounting and consulting firm KPMG LLP since 1992 in a variety of roles, most recently as an audit partner.
 He earned his Bachelors of Commerce from the University of Windsor, with dual majors in accounting and finance, and is a member of the Institute of Chartered Accountants of Ontario, the Canadian Institute of Chartered Accountants, the American Institute of Certified Public Accountants and the Ohio Society of Certified Public Accountants.